top of page

 driver for tensioning speed, battery life, weight and

-the operator physical requirements.
+the operators physical requirements.

-is stronger than that of the 1/4 inch drivers and tensioning is faster.
+1/4 inch drivers and tensioning is faster.

-A 1/2 inch or higher capacity impact wrench could be used but is
+A 1/2 inch or higher capacity impact wrench could be used but is NOT recommended since there significantly heavier, could easily exceed the WLL of the chain, the

-exceed the WLL of the chain, the drive assembly parts or the.binder.
+drive assembly parts or the.binder.

-- an 3/8 impact extension ( length to that chosen by the operator)
+The optimal drive assembly consists of a - an 3/8 impact extension ( length to that chosen by the operator)

 - a 3/8 ball impact universal joint and